Carpet Flooring Types & Factors to Consider While Selecting

 - High maintenance cost

-What are the Factors to consider while selecting carpet:
+What are the Factors to Consider While Selecting a Carpet:

 - Carpet fibers – Face fiber type and density, Fiber treatments, Color Retention

-- Carpet Types, construction, backing, cushion, Installation Method
+- Carpet flooring types – types of carpets, construction, backing, cushion, Installation Method

 - Visual factors – Color, pattern, texture, etc.,